Storm has lost four of past five, hosts Kelsey Plum, San Antonio on Sunday

 - Dramatic video shows Boeing’s two new flight-test airplanes showing off WATCH

 Making matters worse, Seattle played its past four games in a seven-day span.
-During its three-game losing streak, the Storm has lost by an average of 5.3 points in games decided in the final minute.
+During its three-game losing streak, the Storm has lost by an average of 5.3 points, with all of the games decided in the final minute.

 Boucek, who gave the team two days off this week to “mentally” recover, admits some players lost confidence during the skid.